Current Graduate Students

 Emily de Wet

-Emily holds a B.A. in Cultural Anthropology from Wheaton College (MA), where she wrote her thesis on the tensions between local and structural power within walking tours of Langa Township, Cape Town SA.
+Emily de Wet holds a B.A. in Cultural Anthropology from Wheaton College (MA), where she wrote her senior thesis on the contestation of power and representation in township tourism in Langa Township, Cape Town, South Africa.

 Deniz holds a BA from San Jose State Universit and an MA from Bilkent University in archaeology.
 She focused on social complexity and collapse , as well bioarchaeological methods.
 She worked at excavations in Turkey and Bulgaria.

 At Notre Dame Deniz will study social complexity and urbanization in the context of mortuary practices in Anatolia from the Neolithic to the Bronze Age, while integrating archaeological and bioarchaeological analysis.
-Deniz is a Notre Dame Presidential Fellow.
+Deniz is a Notre Dame Presidential Fellow and has advanced to candidacy.

 Rieti Gengo (anthropology & peace studies)